-Gout treatment foods in Traditional Chinese Medicine (TCM) includes herbs such as plantago seed (che qian zi), fish poison yam (bi xie), achyranthes root (niu xi), or lycopodii (shen jin cao).
-Meanwhile, food that disperses heat from the body, such as winter melons, cucumbers, green beans, are also recommended.
+Gout treatment foods in Traditional Chinese Medicine (TCM) include herbs such as plantago seed (che qian zi), fish poison yam (bi xie), achyranthes root (niu xi), or lycopodii (shen jin cao).
+Meanwhile, food that disperses Heat from the body, such as winter melons, cucumbers, and green beans, is also recommended.

 1. Low-fat dairy products

-Studies have shown that low-fat dairy products protect against gout, making it one of the accessible gout treatment foods.
+Studies have shown that low-fat dairy products protect against gout, making it one of the foods accessible for a gout treatment diet.
 However, you should avoid high-fat dairy products.

 2. Vitamin C